odino/odino.github.com/source/_posts/2017-05-10-spa-isomorphic-and-back-to-the-server-our-journey-with-js.markdown

 description: "Slides of my presentation at the 2017 italian JsDay:  servers can be pretty darn fast too!"
 ---

-This morning I have a talk at the JsDay in Verona, describing how we went "back to the basics" with our latest revamp of our mobile website.
+This morning I gave a [talk](https://joind.in/event/jsday-2017/spa-isomorphic-and-back-to-the-server--our-journey-with-javascript) at the [JsDay](https://2017.jsday.it/) in Verona, describing how we went "back to the basics" with our latest revamp of our mobile website.

 <!-- more -->

-My presentation was mostly focused on performance and seeing how easy it is to combine fast servers ("10ms or less") with frontend optimization for extremely speedy web applications.
+My presentation was mostly focused on performance and seeing how easy it is to combine fast servers ("10ms or less") with frontend optimizations for extremely speedy web applications.

 Here are the slides of the talk: